patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 ### **Training Configuration**

-All experiments used the same training configuration.
+All experiments used the same training configuration:

 - 300 epochs
 - 64 batch size